Safety

 District 70 is dedicated to the social-emotional development and safety of all children.
 We believe a student's right to feel safe in school is paramount and contributes significantly to his or her capacity for learning.
 All District 70 schools have a protocol for reporting harassment and bullying and we are guided by Board of Education policies.

 Safe2Help Illinois also has 24/7 help available via a hotline (844-4-SAFEIL), a text line (72332), and email (HELP@Safe2HelpIL.com) -- plus a website full of resources for young people seeking help for themselves or a friend.
 Safe2Help Illinois provides a confidential way for students to share safety concerns.
-Its Ways To Get Help page is a directory of specialized hotlines, and other sections of its website provide practical steps for dealing with depression or helping a distraught friend.
-The checklist called 20 Questions To Ask Yourself If You Feel Like Giving Up can help a teenager overcome a bout of anxiety or depression.

 Teaching firearm safety is not new in District 70 as the school district has long partnered with the Libertyville Fire Dept. on teaching a variety of safety practices, including firearm safety and firearm injury prevention, in the schools through the Risk Watch Program.